Is Your IRA a Ticking Tax Bomb?

-Many investors may be surprised to learn just how much tax they will owe during their retirement years.
+Many investors are surprised to learn just how much tax they will owe during their retirement years.
 Roth conversions can help reduce the tax bills.

 Knowledge is Power

 If you are thinking that you can avoid the income taxes by not withdrawing any money, sorry, but the IRS requires you to withdraw a certain percentage of your account, called a required minimum distribution (RMD), each year, starting at age 72.
-(The age used to be 70 ½, but the age was pushed back to 72 under the Secure Act for anyone born after July 1, 1949.
-And RMDs for 2020 have been completely suspended under the Cares Act.)
+(The age used to be 70 ½, but the age was pushed back to 72 under the Secure Act for anyone born after July 1, 1949.)

 Ideally, what you would like to do is avoid having RMDs that are so large that they put you into a higher tax bracket than you would otherwise be in.
 Later, we’ll discuss strategies for lowering the tax burden for RMDs, but the first task is to figure out what the tax burden will be.

 It’s a fairly straightforward exercise to project your RMDs out into the future.
 The IRS publishes the “Uniform Lifetime Table” which tells you the percentage of your annual required minimum distributions (RMDs) based upon your age.
 (This table is updated once in a while, but not very often.)
 Your retirement savings will grow over time, of course, depending upon how it is invested, so you’ll want to factor in a rate of return.
 This should be a real (inflation-adjusted) rate of return because income tax brackets are inflation-adjusted, and our objective is to figure out the extent to which your compounding investment returns may push you into a higher tax bracket.